 After baking (and tasting) eight different cakes (tough job, I know), I’ve arrived at the winner.
 This mix makes a yellow cake that’s light, fluffy and flavorful.
 It smells amazing; and bakes up to the same size as a store-bought cake mix, which means when a recipe calls for a store-bought mix, you can grab this one instead.
 And major bonus: it doesn’t include any of the aluminum, food coloring or other questionable ingredients that you’ll find listed on the side of that store-bought cake mix.

-Place the flour, and all of the other ingredients in a mixing bowl, and stir well to combine.
+Measure ingredients into mixing bowl, and stir well to combine.

-Store your finished cake mix in a quart jar, or another air-tight container, until you’re ready to use it.
-Be sure to label the container, so you don’t forget what it is.
+Store finished cake mix in a quart jar, or another air-tight container.

-Here are some free, printable labels that you can use.
+Here are some free, printable labels that you can use to label your cake mix.

 Regular canning jars have raised lettering on their sides, and the labels don’t go over those very well.
 I would recommend using a smooth-sided jar.
 Ball sells a smooth jar, and it’s available at most craft stores.
 I’ve also been buying smooth jars when I spot them at thrift stores and yard sales.